Admissions Process

 All complete applications received by the deadline will be reviewed by the Admissions Committee to determine if the student’s body of evidence demonstrates that the student is qualified for admission to Stargate School.

-Visit the Admissions Dates page for this year's calendar/schedule or the Admissions Policy page for more about how students are qualified.
+Visit the Admissions Dates page for this year's calendar/schedule or the Admissions Policy page for more about how students are qualified

 Qualification - Qualification does not guarantee a seat offer.
 Seats are subject to availability and assigned via a lottery that includes all other qualified applicants.
 Once an applicant has qualified for Stargate School, they are not ranked.

 Non-Qualification/Appeals - If a parent/guardian chooses to appeal the non-qualification decision, the appeal must be sent to admissions@stargateschool.org within 7 business days of notification of non-qualification.
-The letter of appeal should provide Stargate School with the reason(s) why the parent/guardian believes the child should be qualified for admission.
+The appeal should provide Stargate School with the reason(s) why the parent/guardian believes the child should be qualified for admission.
 Please submit supplemental evidence to support the appeal.

 This may include but is not limited to:

-The appeal letter and supplemental evidence will be reviewed by the Admissions Appeal Committee and the parent/guardian will be notified by email of the decision.
+The appeal and supplemental evidence will be reviewed by the Admissions Appeal Committee and the parent/guardian will be notified by email of the decision.

 Priority Order